London Neurologist

 To assist in the diagnosis and to rule out similar conditions, Professor Hanna may recommend some or all of the following diagnostic tests:

-• Blood test: This test can help to evaluate potential underlying conditions that may present similar symptoms to MND.
+• Blood Test: This test can help to evaluate potential underlying conditions that may present similar symptoms to MND.

-• Scan of brain and spine: An MRI or CT scan can provide a detailed image of the brain and spine allowing for the identification of any abnormalities.
+• Scan of Brain and Spine: An MRI or CT scan can provide a detailed image of the brain and spine allowing for the identification of any abnormalities.

 • Electromyography (EMG): This is a diagnostic test that measures the electrical and muscle activities in the muscles and nerves, helping to assess the functionality of motor neurons and detect any abnormalities that may indicate MND.

-• Lumbar puncture (spinal tap): In some cases, a lumbar puncture may be recommended to collect cerebrospinal fluid for analysis to detect MND.
+• Lumbar Puncture (Spinal Tap): In some cases, a lumbar puncture may be recommended to collect cerebrospinal fluid for analysis to detect MND.

 Motor Neuron Disease Treatment Options